-For Stone, one major benefit of the Driver Safety Program is its use as an ongoing training tool to help identify and transform unsafe driving behavior.
-Southern Maryland Oil boasts a remarkable retention rate for their drivers, many of whom had driven for 20+ years without the program.
+For Stone, one major benefit of the Driver Safety Programme is its use as an ongoing training tool to help identify and transform unsafe driving behaviour.
+Southern Maryland Oil boasts a remarkable retention rate for their drivers, many of whom had driven for 20+ years without the programme.

-“Now the [Driver Safety] Program is finding the problems,” Stone said.
-In fact, it immediately confirmed the company’s concern over drivers speeding and exhibiting other unsafe behaviors.
-Now, The Driver Safety Program "is part of every safety meeting and every safety committee meeting.
+“Now the [Driver Safety] Programme is finding the problems,” Stone said.
+In fact, it immediately confirmed the company’s concern over drivers speeding and exhibiting other unsafe behaviours.
+Now, The Driver Safety Programme "is part of every safety meeting and every safety committee meeting.
 Everyone in the company knows what it is; it’s an integral part of our safety culture.”

 In fact, drivers are so motivated by what they see that Stone said that disciplinary action for unsafe driving is the absolute last step and is rarely necessary since coaching drivers after incidents makes them want to conform to improve skills.

-The Driver Safety Program has also eliminated most of the vehicle damage they couldn’t account for before, saving them hundreds of thousands of dollars per year.
+The Driver Safety Programme has also eliminated most of the vehicle damage they couldn’t account for before, saving them hundreds of thousands of dollars per year.

 The Bottom Line